 “War is terrible.
 Anyone who tells you different is a liar…I realise I was very lucky to survive the war.
 There were a lot of times I nearly died.
 Once I was with some shipmates on leave in London and there was an air-raid.
 I had premonition and went down into the underground station to take shelter, but my shipmates wanted to get home to loved ones. …Next morning, I made my way back to my barracks, horrified by the damage done during the attack.
 It really was all smoke and ruins.
 I was the only one who got back to barracks.
 All of my mates had been killed during the bombing…A lot of nights it really did feel like the end of the world.”
 Doctor Who magazine, 457, March 2013, Interview with Jon Pertwee, p.25.

 After the war Pertwee forged a career as a comic actor mainly on the radio, his most well-known role being that of Chief Officer Pertwee in The Navy Lark from 1959 to 1977 (which is still being repeated on Radio Four Extra, by the way).
 Jon was offered the part of Captain Mainwaring in Dad’s Army but turned it down as he was appearing on Broadway in A Girl in My Soup.
-When the role of the Doctor came up Pertwee asked his agent to apply for the role, and was surprised to find he was already on the shortlist.
-He was actually the second choice, Ron Moody being the first, but was unavailable.
+When the role of the Doctor came up Jon asked his agent to apply for the role, and was surprised to find he was already on the shortlist.
+He was actually the second choice, Ron Moody being the first bur Moody was not available.
 Jon had not watched the series much before taking the role.

 Jon was given a wardrobe which exactly suited his character and patrician personality, cutting an Edwardian dash in frills, velvets, hat and cape.
 They also gave him a retro car, Bessie.
 In contrast to Pat Troughton quixotic clowning, Jon is very much the action man.
 He often uses Venusian Akido, felling his opponents with a single touch.
 In “The Time Warrior” he fights the medieval knights with a sword, and even swings across the room on a chandelier, Errol Flynn style.
 In “The Curse of Peladon” he fights the King’s champion, Grun, in single-combat – and wins.
 In “Colony in Space” he fights off an attack from the Primitives who are armed with spears.
 The Doctor is launched into space in “The Ambassadors of Death” and goes on a space walk in “Frontier in Space”.
 Jon never missed an opportunity to include a gadget or some mechanised method of transport into the role.